aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/solutions/orchestrate_protein_design_workloads/README.md

 The steps here show how to modify the [AWS Batchfold architecture](https://github.com/aws-solutions-library-samples/aws-batch-arch-for-protein-folding) to include orchestration with Nextflow.
 The `infrastructure` directory contains modified CloudFormation templates and a dockerfile to perform these steps.

-**1.** First, deploy the [AWS Batchfold architecture](https://github.com/aws-solutions-library-samples/aws-batch-arch-for-protein-folding) Cloudformatiom template, and wait for the architecture to fully deploy.
+**1.** First, deploy the [AWS Batchfold architecture](https://github.com/aws-solutions-library-samples/aws-batch-arch-for-protein-folding) Cloudformation template, and wait for the architecture to fully deploy.

 **2.** After the Batchfold architecture is deployed, it will create a repository in AWS CodeCommit with a name like the following pattern `batch-protein-folding-code-repo-xxxxxxxxx`.
 This repository will also be copied into a corresponding SageMaker notebook instance.